9 Cord Cutting Statistics That Show How Video Streaming Is The Future

 Cord Cutting Statistics: Top Cable TV And Cord Cutting Stats For Marketers

-Since 2013, the cable pay industry has been shrinking 2.4% annually.Together, in the past four years, reports estimate that there have been 6.5 million cord-cutters and cord-nevers combined.
+Between 2014 and 2017, reports estimate that there were 6.5 million cord-cutters and cord-nevers combined.
 In the first quarter of 2017 alone, more than half a million Americans joined the group, and market loss in all of 2016 was approximately 1.5 million subscribers.
-Cord cutting is a trend that is becoming more and more popular, and the rise and differentiation of online video services has been a major catalyst.
+Cord cutting is a trend that is becoming more popular, and the rise and differentiation of online video services have been major catalysts.

-Approximately 15% of Americans are cord cutters and 9% are cord-nevers, or adults that have never subscribed to a cable or satellite program.
+In 2017, approximately 15% of Americans were cord cutters and 9% were cord-nevers, or adults that have never subscribed to a cable or satellite program.
 These numbers are expected to increase as Gen Z begins to choose and purchase video subscriptions.
-Furthermore, 10% of US subscribers are “extremely likely” to cancel within the year, up from 2% six years ago.
+Furthermore, 10% of U.S. subscribers were “extremely likely” to cancel within the year, up from 2% in 2012.
 Subscription cancellations are driven in most cases by affordability.
-74% of cord cutters say that cable or satellite subscriptions, which average about $103 per month, are too expensive for them.
+74% of cord cutters claimed that cable or satellite subscriptions, which average about $103 per month, were too expensive for them.

 Related Post: Generation Z Statistics Advertisers Must Know

-Cable and satellite TV subscriptions are maintained in 74% of US households.
-The high number of pay TV subscriptions can be explained by the fact that two-thirds of pay TV consumers bundle their subscriptions with internet.
-Here, it seems that many pay TV consumers are primarily concerned with paying for Internet services rather than maintaining access cable or satellite content.
+Cable and satellite TV subscriptions are maintained in 74% of U.S. households.
+The high number of pay TV subscriptions can be explained by the fact that two-thirds of pay-TV consumers bundle their subscriptions with internet.
+Here, it seems that many pay-TV consumers are primarily concerned with paying for internet services rather than maintaining access to cable or satellite content.

-While traditional TV subscriptions are seeing a zero to negative growth rate, the growth of subscriptions for video streaming has accelerated from 10% of US consumers in 2009 to 49% in 2016.
-Of the 49% of consumers that are subscribing to paid streaming content, 60% are Gen Z, Millennials, or Gen X. Despite paying for these services, streaming subscribers are only using the subscription 35% of total time spent on streaming video content.
-40% of streaming video content comes from free video streaming services and 25% comes from other sources.
+While traditional TV subscriptions are seeing a zero to negative growth rate, the growth of subscriptions for video streaming has accelerated from 10% of U.S. consumers in 2009 to 49% in 2016 and most recently, to 55% in 2018.
+Of the 49% of consumers that were subscribing to paid streaming content in 2016, 60% were Gen Z, Millennials, or Gen X. Despite paying for these services, streaming subscribers only used the subscription 35% of total time spent on streaming video content.
+40% of streaming video content came from free video streaming services and 25% from other sources.

 Video streaming services total over 130 today that range in variety and price, and they represent the new generation of media magnates.
 These services offer thousands of movies and TV shows from major media companies and publishers, and some have even started including and prioritizing original content.
 Netflix, for example, is putting original programming at the forefront, spending $6 billion on original content in 2017.
 Social media platforms are also bolstering original content.
 YouTube Red plans to launch 40 new original shows within the year, and Facebook is looking to create long-form anchor content that will be owned by publishers and feature advertisements.

-TV watching habits have changed drastically with the arrival of on-demand, ad-free video and TV streaming.
-Now, 73% of US consumers admit to having binge watched television and the 90% of Millennials and Gen Z that binge watch are propelling the trend.
-Over one-third of Millennials and Gen Z are binge watching weekly, and on average, they will watch 6 episodes or about 5 hours of content per sitting.
-The binge watching behavior is becoming more common, and can only be sustained with video streaming subscriptions.
+TV watching habits have changed drastically with the arrival of on-demand, ad-free video, and TV streaming.
+37% of consumers claim to have binge watched a TV series because they were hooked.
+In addition, 73% of U.S. consumers admit to having binge watched television and the 90% of Millennials and Gen Z that binge watch propels this trend.
+Over one-third of Millennials and Gen Z binge watch weekly, and on average, they will watch 6 episodes or about 5 hours of content per sitting.
+The binge watching behavior is becoming more common and can only be sustained with video streaming subscriptions.
 This means that video streaming subscriptions are both shaping and maintaining content viewing preferences and behavior.

 Breaking news used to be exclusively delivered through television.
 Now, for Gen Z and Millennials, social networks are serving that function.
-36% of Gen Z and 32% of Millennials get their news through social media sites, about 15% higher than the US average of 19%.
-Further, Gen Z and Millennials are 18% less likely to get their news through traditional television than the US average of 40%.
+4 out of 5 Gen Z and young Millennials list their primary news sources as Reddit, Twitter, Facebook, YouTube, BuzzFeed, Instagram, Snapchat, and their desktop newsfeed.
+Previously, only 36% of Gen Z and 32% of Millennials got their news through social media sites, about 15% higher than the U.S. average of 19% at the time.
+Further, Gen Z and Millennials are 18% less likely to get their news through traditional television than the U.S. average of 40%.
 The most commonly used social media platform for news is Facebook.

 Related Post: The Top 10 Millennial Marketing Statistics You Must Know